stfc/openstack-query-library/docs/developer_docs/OVERVIEW.md

    - and how to get those values from the equivalent Openstack object
  - what preset-property pairs are valid for `where()` calls.
  - what shared common properties (if any) are available between this resource and other resources - for chaining
- - how to actually run the query using openstacksdk
+ - map the query to the corresponding "runner" class

 Each Query has a corresponding file called `<name_of_resource>_mapping`.
-The files is located in `/lib/openstack_query/mappings/`
-This file is used to configure the above.
+The files is located in `openstackquery/mappings/` This file is used to configure the above.